cabforum/smime/SBR.md

    | Strict and Multipurpose | Prohibited |
    | Legacy | MAY be present and SHALL NOT be marked critical. |

-   May contain verified attributes which are not part of the Subject's Distinguished Name such as dateOfBirth, placeOfBirth, gender, countryOfCitizenship, or countryOfResidence in accordance with [RFC 3739 Section 3.2.2](https://tools.ietf.org/html/rfc3739#section-3.2.2).
+   This extension is used to contain verified attributes which are not part of the Subject's Distinguished Name such as dateOfBirth, placeOfBirth, gender, countryOfCitizenship, or countryOfResidence in accordance with [RFC 3739 Section 3.2.2](https://tools.ietf.org/html/rfc3739#section-3.2.2).

 k. qcStatements (optional)